mark-carlson/contact-form/README.md

 # contact-form

-Get started with [create-react-app](https://github.com/facebookincubator/create-react-app) and your own [express](https://expressjs.com/) server for development and production.
+Built with [create-react-app](https://github.com/facebookincubator/create-react-app) and [express](https://expressjs.com/) server for development.
+Optimized for Heroku deployment.

 ## Features

 - Uses Nodemailer to send email with a gmail account.
+- React-materialize for UI elements and grid.
+- React-sweetalert for email success/failure message.

 ## Prerequisites